Delaware Disabled Veteran Benefits

 State income tax

-What it is: Delaware does not tax your already federally tax-free VA disability compensation, and it lets military retirees exclude a chunk of retired pay that grows to $25,000 for 2026.
+What it is: Delaware does not tax your already federally tax-free VA disability compensation, and it lets military retirees exclude a flat $12,500 of retired pay — with a bill on the Governor's desk that would raise that over time.

 - VA disability compensation is federally tax-free, and Delaware starts from your federal income — so compensation that never enters your federal adjusted gross income is not taxed by Delaware either.
 Confirm your specific return with a tax professional if anything looks off.